 Styled lists - Allows you to add styled bullet-point lists inside your content.
 Check out some of the examples below.

-Dividers - Pretty self explanatory again really, some styled dividers to help organise your content in pages.
+Dividers - Pretty self-explanatory, some dividers to help keep your content organized.

 Here's a list of the advanced elements inside the Content Builder plugin.
 You'll really love these ones.

-Widgets – Allows you to add a custom navigational menu anywhere inside a page.
-Useful if you're building a custom homepage for your WordPress site.
+Widgets - allows you to add a custom navigational menu anywhere inside a page.
+Very useful if you're building a custom homepage for your WordPress site.

 Feature grid - The Content Builder provides you with up to 4-columns layout feature grids.
 These are particularly useful for highlighting key features of your products on sales pages, or services on your website's homepage like I have used below.